 Corel Font Manager is a standalone font management application included with CorelDRAW Graphics Suite.
-Corel Font Manager lets you find, organize, and preview local fonts as well as online fonts on the Content Exchange.
-You can install and uninstall fonts with ease, and you can delete fonts that you no longer need.
+Corel Font Manager lets you easily handle, organize, and explore your typeface and font collections by giving you tools to control every aspect of your typography workflow.
+You can find and preview local and online fonts, install and uninstall fonts, and delete fonts that you no longer need.
 For more information, see the Help in Corel Font Manager.